Palaniappan-AR/Email_Insights_RAG_LLAMA/README.md

 # Process Flow
 1. Query Emails from Elasticsearch (ES)
-  •	Connects to Elasticsearch using specified host, username, and password.
-  •	Queries for emails of type EML with the High Priority tag and missing MD5 in files_attached.
+    i) Connects to Elasticsearch using specified host, username, and password ii) Queries for emails of type EML with the High Priority tag and missing MD5 in files_attached.
-2. Preprocess and Chunk Emails
+3. Preprocess and Chunk Emails
   •	Retrieves emails from ES.
   •	Preprocesses email content by removing extra newlines and replacing carriage returns.
   •	Splits the email content into chunks using the TokenTextSplitter from LangChain to ensure context preservation across chunks.
-3. Generate Embeddings
+4. Generate Embeddings
   •	Utilizes Stella SentenceTransformer to generate embeddings for each chunk of email content.
   •	Stores the embeddings in a list for further processing.
-4. User Query and Similarity Search
+5. User Query and Similarity Search
   •	Accepts a user-defined query related to high-priority emails.
   •	Generates embeddings for the query and compares it with email embeddings using a similarity search.
   •	Sorts and displays the top 5 most relevant emails based on similarity scores.
-5. Email Analysis with Llama
+6. Email Analysis with Llama
   •	Prompts the user to select one of the top 5 emails for further analysis.
   •	Extracts claim numbers from the email content using a regex pattern.
   •	Sends the email content and claim numbers to Llama using the LlamaChatHandler class.
   •	The Llama model uses prompt engineering and few-shot learning to generate a JSON-formatted response.
-6. Save and Update Tags in Elasticsearch
+7. Save and Update Tags in Elasticsearch
   •	Saves the Llama response in a JSON file.
   •	Updates the email’s tags in Elasticsearch based on the Llama response using a batch update process.